IoDResearch: Deep Research on Private Heterogeneous Data via the Internet of Data: Experiments

 \textbf{Metrics} For Task~1, we adopted conventional information retrieval metrics, namely Precision, Recall, and F1.
 For Task~2, evaluation was conducted using the metrics defined in RAGAS\cite{ragas} and its automated assessment framework.
 For Task~3, we employed both LLM-based and human expert assessments.
 For the LLM evaluation, we used Qwen-Turbo with temperature fixed at 0.
 Each report was independently scored three times, with the final score taken as the average.
 The LLM evaluated the reports along five dimensions: interest level, coherence and organization, relevance and focus, coverage, and breadth and depth.
 In parallel, human experts—kept single-blind to the identity of the method—applied the same five criteria while additionally assessing factual accuracy, thereby providing a more comprehensive and rigorous evaluation.

 \textbf{Baseline} We benchmarked the proposed IoDAgents system against several representative baselines.
-The comparison included: Naive RAG \cite{lewis2020retrieval}, a standard retrieval-augmented generation approach over a flat knowledge base; LightRAG\cite{LightRAG}, a lightweight graph-based RAG framework; DO-RAG \cite{Meta-data-retrieval-for-data-infrastructure-via-RAG}, an agentic RAG approach designed for IoD-based data representation; DeepSearcher \cite{deepsearcher2025}, a typical implementation of Local DeepResearch that extends DeepResearch with conventional RAG to retrieve private local data.
+The comparison included: Naive RAG \cite{lewis2020retrieval}, a standard retrieval-augmented generation approach over a flat knowledge base; LightRAG\cite{LightRAG}, a lightweight graph-based RAG framework; DO-RAG \cite{Meta-data-retrieval-for-data-infrastructure-via-RAG}, an agentic RAG approach designed for IoD-based data representation; DeepSearcher \cite{deepsearcher2025}, a typical implementation of Local Deep Research that extends Deep Research with conventional RAG to retrieve private local data.
 All methods were evaluated on the same raw data foundation and with the same base LLM, Qwen-Turbo\cite{yang2025qwen3technicalreport}, to ensure fairness and reproducibility.